Recycle & Reuse

 -

-Even If You Don't Export to the EU, CBAM Still Bills You: It's Not a Calculation Problem, It's a Carbon Data Sovereignty Problem
+Even If You Don't Export to the EU, You Can't Escape: What CBAM Really Tests Isn't Calculation — It's Your Carbon Data Sovereignty

 -

-From Coca-Cola's internal advocacy study in 1969 to CBAM entering its definitive phase in January 2026, LCA has traversed fifty-six years.
-This article traces the formation of ISO 14040, ILCD, LCDN, EPD, and related frameworks in chronological order — each technical concept corresponds to a political pressure or regulatory shift — and revisits how Volkswagen's 2015 Dieselgate transformed the entire supervisory logic.
+From Coca-Cola's internal defensive study in 1969 to CBAM entering its definitive phase in January 2026, LCA has traveled fifty-six years.
+This article chronologically traces the formation of standards systems such as ISO 14040, ILCD, LCDN, and EPD, showing how each technical concept corresponds to a moment of political pressure or regulatory change, and revisits how the 2015 Volkswagen Dieselgate scandal transformed the entire logic of regulation.

 Industry Cases